hackerwins/homepage-old/docs/index.md

 ## About Yorkie

-Yorkie is an open source document store for building collaborative applications such as [Google Docs](https://docs.google.com/) and [Figma](https://www.figma.com/).
+Yorkie is an open source document storage for building collaborative applications such as [Google Docs](https://docs.google.com/) and [Figma](https://www.figma.com/).
 To achieve that, Yorkie provides synchronization primitives such as JSON-like document([CRDT](https://crdt.tech/)), [Peer Awareness](/docs/peer-awareness) and [Authentication](/docs/auth-webhook).

-Unlike libraries such as AutoMerge and Yjs, It contains SDK, server and DB, you can implement the co-editing feature with less effort.
+Unlike libraries such as AutoMerge and Yjs, it contains SDKs, server and DB, through which you can implement the co-editing feature with less effort.

-Next, let's take a look at the Yorkie's structure and how it works.
+Next, let's take a look at Yorkie's structure and how it works.

 ### Components